gerrardxcc/Python_coding_challenge/README.md

 # Python_coding_challenge
-This repo is mainly python study and practising
+This repo is mainly for python study and practising